Interventional Cardiology Inpatient/Outpatient Rotation in greater Dallas, Texas

 Cardiovascular specialist at the Cardiac Center of Texas in McKinney.
 Completed his cardiology and interventional cardiology fellowships at Baylor Medical Center in Dallas and has been practicing non-invasive and interventional cardiology in McKinney for over 25 years.
 Board-certified in cardiovascular medicine and interventional cardiology and also holds certification from the American Board of Venous and Lymphatic Medicine.

 In interventional cardiology, leverages advanced technology, techniques, and devices to improve patient care.
 Notably, was the first cardiologist in in the county to use a drug-eluting stent.
 Proficient in a wide range of coronary and peripheral interventions, including minimally invasive treatments for carotid artery stenosis, peripheral vascular disease, and endovascular repair of abdominal aortic aneurysms.
+Has hosted rotations with FMG Portal for over 10 years.
+Procedures include heart cath, coronary and peripheral intervention.
+Approximately 120 patients per week.

 Rotation Description